Lithium battery fires and how to deal with them at home

 The first option would be the small and powerful Brave Fire Spray Foam type fire extinguisher.
 With at least a 25 seconds discharge duration, this will be able to put out most small device lithium battery fires.

-There is no need to expose yourself to the poisonous fumes which is what really kills when there is a fire.
+The second option would be the fire blanke.t There is no need to expose yourself to the poisonous fumes which is what really kills when there is a fire.
 The fumes of a lithium battery fire are much more lethal than a normal fire.
 Hydrogen fluoride in particular will cook your skin and lungs easily and the damage usually takes weeks to recover from.

 Fire blankets are so good at suppressing lithium battery fires that SCDF uses them as well